Sweet peas are a fragrant, dainty flower that has become a staple in the cottage garden. Learn how to grow sweet peas from seed here!

 Sweet pea plants produce an abundance of colorful, fragrant flowers to brighten your garden.
 These frost-tolerant vines are easy to grow and thrive in the cool days of early spring when most other annual plants are waiting for warmer weather.

 Sweet pea plants quickly mature to a height of 4 to 6 feet, and they need a trellis or other structure to climb and show off their blossoms.
-Peak bloom times are from early May through June; by mid-summer, it’s time to pull them out and plant something else.
+Peak bloom times are from early May through June, although I've had them flower all the way through September!

 Don’t confuse this plant (Lathyrus odoratus) with edible types of garden peas (Pisum sativum), such as sugar snap, Chinese, and snow peas.
 The flowers and pods of sweet peas are mildly toxic, so enjoy them as ornamentals and don’t eat them.